Residential Network Update

 What impact will this have on my connectivity?

-If you have manually configured your DNS to use the old KAUST DNS addresses (10.254.1.51 and 10.254.1.52), please update your settings.
-You should either set your DNS to ‘Automatic’ or manually update it to the new KAUST DNS addresses (10.127.6.51 and 10.127.6.52).
+If you have manually configured your DNS settings to use the old KAUST DNS addresses (10.254.1.51 and 10.254.1.52), please update them.
+You can either set DNS to Automatic or update manually to the new addresses (10.127.6.51 and 10.127.6.52).